kera-cudmore/intro-to-react-v8-frontend-masters/README.md

 To enable the location value to change, we will need to use something called a hook.
 There are numerous different hooks in React (you can find out about each of them in the [Hooks API Reference](https://reactjs.org/docs/hooks-reference.html)) but for the location we are going to be looking at `useState`.

-We will first need to import the hook, then we will need to change our location variable to be an array that holds the name of the variable, and then the setLocation, we then tell the variable that we want the value to useState with the default to display in the brackets, in our example, we are using an empty string as we don't want to have a value.
+We will first need to import the hook, then we will need to change our location variable to be an array that holds the name of the variable, and then the setLocation, which is the function that we call to update the location.
+We then tell the variable that we want the value to useState with the default to display in the brackets, in our example, we are using an empty string as we don't want to have a value.
+This is only displayed the first time the component runs, every time after that it'll be ignored.

 Now in our input we will need to add an onChange which will take in an event and will then use setLocation which will be the event targets value (so the value of the input in this example)